fabianurbve/Clinched/README.md

 Clinched is a high-security desktop password manager built on a Zero-Knowledge Architecture.
 Beyond simple credential storage, this project implements industry-standard cryptographic protocols and optimized resource management for production-grade software deployment.

 🛠️ Technical & Cryptographic Specifications
-For any recruiter or security engineer, these are the core pillars ensuring the integrity and confidentiality of the data:

-Key Derivation Function (KDF): Implements PBKDF2-HMAC-SHA256 with 480,000 iterations.
+- Key Derivation Function (KDF): Implements PBKDF2-HMAC-SHA256 with 480,000 iterations.
 This configuration exceeds OWASP’s standard recommendations, providing superior resistance against dictionary attacks and GPU-accelerated brute-force attempts.

-Symmetric Encryption: Utilizes the Fernet specification, ensuring that encrypted data cannot be read or manipulated without the correct key.
+- Symmetric Encryption: Utilizes the Fernet specification, ensuring that encrypted data cannot be read or manipulated without the correct key.
 It employs AES-128 in CBC mode with an HMAC for message authentication.

-Dynamic Path Management: The software is context-aware; it detects its execution state through sys.frozen inspection.
+- Dynamic Path Management: The software is context-aware; it detects its execution state through sys.frozen inspection.
 When running as a binary (.exe), it dynamically re-points the BASE_DIR to sys.executable.
 This prevents data loss by ensuring the database remains in the user's directory rather than in volatile Windows temporary folders (_MEIPASS).

-Data Integrity Protocol: Features a Shadow Copying system that generates a vault_backup.db upon every successful session termination.
+- Data Integrity Protocol: Features a Shadow Copying system that generates a vault_backup.db upon every successful session termination.
 The system performs a physical validation of the database file before initialization, triggering automatic recovery protocols if the primary file is missing or corrupted.

-📖 Responsible Use Manual (Security Protocols) Operating advanced cryptography requires the user to adopt consistent security habits:
+📖 Responsible Use Manual (Security Protocols)

 1. Master Password Hygiene
 Entropy: A passphrase of at least 16 characters is highly recommended.